 There are many types of psychotherapy and techniques that a therapist may incorporate into their sessions with clients.
-Some of the varying types of psychotherapy people may do are:
+The most common types are:

-- Couples therapy, in which partners meet together with a therapist to address relationship issues Family therapy, in which a family will attend sessions to work on family dynamics.
+- Couples therapy: partners meet with a therapist to address relationship issues

-Each therapist will have a specialty and training background based in certain types and techniques of psychotherapy.
-Some common types of therapy include:
+Each therapist will have a specialty and training background based in certain types of psychotherapy.
+Common types of therapy include:

 Cognitive Behavioral Therapy (CBT)

-Cognitive Behavioral Therapy, or CBT, draws on cognitive and behavioral approaches to address problematic patterns of thought and behavior that cause emotional distress and negative consequences in the client’s life.
-The goal of CBT is to help the person recognize and understand why they think and behave these ways in order to change it.
+Cognitive Behavioral Therapy draws on cognitive and behavioral approaches to address problematic patterns of thought and behavior that cause emotional distress and negative consequences in the client’s life.
+The goal of CBT is to help the person recognize and understand why they think and behave in these ways in order to change it.

 Dialectical Behavioral Therapy (DBT)

-Dialectical Behavioral Therapy, or DBT, is based on finding a balance between opposites that was originally developed to treat borderline personality disorder in which people are extremely sensitive in social interactions, causing uncontrollable negative emotions.
+Dialectical Behavioral Therapy is based on finding a balance between opposites.
+DBT was originally developed to treat borderline personality disorder.
 DBT teaches people to regulate emotions, deal with stress, practice mindfulness in difficult situations, manage negative feelings, and improve communication skills.

 In addition to these core types of psychotherapy, there are other methods such as psychodrama, art therapy, sound or music therapy, hypnotherapy, EMDR, and animal-assisted therapy.
-All of these other psychotherapy approaches involve a therapist who is guiding an individual or group to heal from underlying traumas, mental health conditions, and personal problems they are working to recover from.
+These other psychotherapy approaches involve a therapist who is guiding an individual or group to heal from underlying traumas, addiction, mental health conditions, and other issues.